-In 2017, during the 40 hours of flying within the management units, 2 wolves and 7 polar bears sightings were recorded.
+In 2017, during the 40 hours of flying within the management unit, 2 wolf and 7 polar bear sightings were recorded.
 The wolves were found on the southern part of the study area; 1 wolf west of Josephine River and south of Netsilik Lake where four wolves constituted the pack.
-These two locations were overlapping with caribou sighting (Figure7).
-Being located between two polar bear management units, the M'Clintock Channel and the Gulf of Boothia, it was probable to observe polar bear.
-Indeed, 1 female and two cubs were observed on the Cape Hobson and a lone adult was seen few kilometers inland off the shore of M'Clintock Channel.
-The remaining of the sighting was seen on the Gulf of Boothia, with seven polar bears and an female cub pair were observed on the between Abernethy Bay and Mary Jones Bay.
-No grizzly bear was seen during the survey.
-Predator sightings, using the predator index, (Heard, 1992) reveled 13 wolves / 100 hours, 25 polar bears / 100 hours.
+These two locations were overlapping with caribou sightings (Figure 7).
+Being located between two polar bear management units, the M'Clintock Channel and the Gulf of Boothia, it was probable to observe polar bears.
+Indeed, 1 female and two cubs were observed on the Cape Hobson and a lone adult was seen a few kilometers inland off the shore of M'Clintock Channel.
+The remainder of the sightings were on the Gulf of Boothia, with seven polar bears and a female with a pair of cubs observed between Abernethy Bay and Mary Jones Bay.
+No grizzly bears were seen during the survey.
+Predator sightings, using the predator index, (Heard, 1992) reveled 13 wolves/100 hours and 25 polar bears/100 hours.

-Figure 7: Locations where Polar Bear and Wolf were observed in the Muskox Management Unit MX08 in relation of caribou distribution.
+Figure 7: Locations where Polar Bears and Wolves were observed in the Muskox Management Unit MX-08 in relation to caribou distribution.